botworld-wiki/beatburger.github.io/pages/jobs.md

 layout: breadcrumbs
 permalink: /jobs
 title: Recruits Jobs
-description: "All the Jobs your Botworld Recruits can do you you - Everything there is to know about it on the Botworld Community Wiki!"
+description: "All the Jobs your Botworld Recruits can do for you - Everything there is to know about it on the Botworld Community Wiki!"
 breadcrumbs:
   Recruits: "/recruits"